JohnTranQUT/IFN660_T5E/README.md

 ## **Parser** Grammer Rules
 **BOLD** are required
-Non-bold are not required and have points for expansion.
-Please mark completed and add where required.
+<br/>Non-bold are not required and have points for expansion.
-Please add when branching
+<br/>*Italics* Are expansion on a pont of expansion
 - [x] **Script**
 - [x] **ScriptBody_opt**
 - [x] **ScriptBody**